dwyl/elixir-auth-facebook-v1/README.md

 ```

 In you want to overright it, define a custom termination function `happy_end/3`
-and pass it as a third optional argument to the call_back:
+and pass it as a third optional argument to the callback:

 ```elixir
 {:ok, profile} =